g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                 Primary Routing Table: bgp.evpn.0
                 Thread: junos-main
 ```
-With the route type 5, the natural move is excluding the inet-vpn family in the backbone, to test the reliability, let's test the routing without inet-vpn configured.
+With the Type 5 route now handling the L3 prefix, the natural next step is to completely exclude the inet-vpn family from the backbone.
+To test the reliability and prove EVPN can carry the routing alone, let's deactivate the inet-vpn session across the core and run a continuous ping.
 ```
 [admin@CE12-1] > ping 10.16.34.34
   SEQ HOST                                     SIZE TTL TIME       STATUS